prody/ProDy/doc/examples/dynamics/pca/index.rst

 how to retrieve and analyze cytochrome c structures by a Blast searching.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    pca_blast

-Protein Dimer
+Multimeric proteins
 ===============================================================================

-Above examples deal with protein monomers.
-It is also possible to analyze dimer structures.
+Previous examples dealt with monomeric proteins.
+It is also possible to analyze multimeric structures.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    pca_dimer